pmcharrison/psynet-mirror/docs/installation/docker_installation/shared_installation.rst

 You should place these repositories in your working directory, and leave their names exactly as their defaults ('PsyNet' and 'Dallinger').
+If you are using a Windows machine, then you will need to place these repositories in your WSL (Linux) working directory.
+You may be able to find this by going to File Explorer, looking for Linux, then Ubuntu.
+If you are not sure, try running the command below, and it should print an error message telling you where exactly to look.

 Now, if you run an experiment using the following command:

 ::